hemashushu/xiaoxuan-core-assembly/docs/expressions.md

 ### Condition with branch

-`if params -> returns tesing consequence alternative`
+`if params -> results tesing consequence alternative`

 Where:

 - `consequence` and `alternative` they are both an expression.
-- `returns` indicates the type of the return value of `if` expression.
+- `results` indicates the type of the return value of `if` expression.
 It can be:
   - `()` means no return value.
   - `data_type` indicates that only one value is returned.
   - `(data_type0, data_type1, ...)` returns multiple values.